gabor-boros/questdb-stock-market-dashboard/README.md

 1. we created the project root
 2. a `docker-compose.yml` file to manage related services
 3. `app/settings.py` that handles our application configuration
-4. `app/db.py` configuring the database engine, and
+4. `app/db.py` configuring the database pool, and
 5. last but not least, `app/worker.py` that handles the hard work, fetches, and stores the data.